ansys/pymapdl/doc/source/user_guide/mesh_geometry.rst

 interpreting the text output from various MAPDL commands.
 For example, to access the nodes and elements of a model, normally you would list the nodes within MAPDL using the :func:`Mapdl.nlist()
 <ansys.mapdl.core.Mapdl.nlist` method.
-However, this generates a string, and array
+However, this generates a string.
-access either requires cumbersome MAPDL GET commands or that the nodes be written to an archive file and then read in with other software.
-For example:
+Array access requires either cumbersome MAPDL GET commands or that the nodes be written to an archive file and then read in with other
+software:

 .. code::